 If your dog begins to bark or wail, you can do the following:

-Don’t pay any attention to them.
-You need to teach your dog that howling will not garner any attention from you or anybody else.
+Please don’t pay any attention to them.
+It would help if you taught your dog that howling would not garner attention from you or anybody else.

-Whenever your dog hears a siren and does not respond by howling, reward them with both praise and a reward.
+When your dog hears a siren and does not respond by howling, reward them with praise and a reward.